 There's a Catch, Right?

 It quite probably isn't as fast.
 As of this writing, it has no specialized assembler optimizations, for any platform.

-It certainly doesn't come with the support you get from a commercial library.
+It definitely doesn't come with the support you get from a commercial library.

 If you're planning to make a multi-million budgeted console game, this library is (probably) not for you.
 Feel free to try it though :-)